Features

 • credentials.

 Crabbox treats desktop access as a lease capability, not a separate remote access product.
-A desktop lease still uses the normal Crabbox boundaries: provider lifecycle, per-lease SSH keys, SSH tunnels, idle expiry, cleanup, and run history.
-VNC is a way to inspect or drive the visible session inside that boundary.
+A desktop lease keeps the normal Crabbox boundaries: provider lifecycle, per-lease SSH keys, SSH tunnels, idle expiry, cleanup, and run history.
+VNC is one way to inspect or drive the visible session inside that boundary.

 #Quick Start